-Unlike a conventional loan, a home equity line of credit is something you establish ahead of time and use when and if you need it.
-In that way, it’s a little like a credit card, except with a HELOC, your home is used as collateral.
+A HELOC provides ongoing access to funds.
+Unlike a conventional loan a HELOC is a revolving line of credit, allowing you to borrow more than once.
+In that way, it's like a credit card, except with a HELOC, your home is used as collateral.

 - A HELOC has a credit limit and a specified borrowing period, which is typically 10 years.
 During that time, you can tap into your line of credit to withdraw money (up to your credit limit) when you need it.
 You use the funds only when you need to, and you can continue to use the funds as you repay them.

-- You pay interest only on the money you actually use.
+- You only pay interest on the money you use.

 - Most HELOCs charge variable interest rates.
 Those rates are tied to a benchmark interest rate and can adjust up or down.

-- During the borrowing period, you’ll need to make at least minimum monthly payments on the amount you owe.
-Some HELOCs allow interest-only payments during the borrowing period.
-Other HELOCs require minimum payments of principal and interest.
+- During the borrowing period, you'll need to make at least minimum monthly payments on the amount you owe, typically this payment includes portions of principal and interest.